 This specific scene never happened on the show, but if it did, and I wrote it, I would focus on the Vulcan characteristics of Spock’s lineage, by depicting him as oblivious to Redman’s screaming.
 I might even have him swipe Bones’ scanner to conduct further scientific readings of the digestion process, and what the flower is doing to Redman’s body.
 I would have him look at the scanner, lift an eyebrow and repeat, “Fascinating,” as he walks away from the scene.

-Spock’s Vulcan reaction, in this scene, displays the scientific approach we layman should pursue when studying our fellow man.
+Spock’s Vulcan reaction, in this scene, displays the scientific approach layman should pursue when studying our fellow man.
 We cannot save everyone.
 By the time we learn the details of our friend’s self-destructive downward spiral, it’s often too late to save them.
-Those of us who try, often hear “Who the hell are you?” from the people we’re trying to help.
+Those of us who try, often hear “Who the hell are you?” from those we’re trying to help.
 More often than not, we don’t know what we’re talking about when we try to help others.
 We don’t know any more how to correct the course they’re on than they do, but when we watch them continue to flail about, we develop ideas how we might avoid a similar plight.
-Today I realized, we should do everything we can to help our fellow man, but most of them don’t think they need our help.
+Today I realized, we want to end human suffering, but most sufferers have to reach the depths of despair before they realize they need our help, and it might be too late at that point.
 At some point in our frustration, and despair, we realize that the only thing we can do, while others scream in agony, is study them from an analytical, emotionless Vulcan perspective to try to use our obvious logic and obvious philosophies to avoid falling prey to what ails them.

 Had I heeded the tenets of obvious logic, I wouldn’t have done the stupid thing I did yesterday.
 Yet, if I ever wanted to sleep again, I thought I had to do it.
 I knew it was wrong, and the corporation had a list of the consequences for such an action expressly stated in the employee handbook.
 After I fell prey to my impulses, my boss, and the HR department did not waste any time delivering the consequence.
 I paid a heavy price for doing something that was obviously stupid.